Brassn/nexus433-docker/README.md

 This repository provides a Docker container for the easy to use 433-to-MQTT nexus bridge from aquaticus found here:
 https://github.com/aquaticus/nexus433

-I was looking for a 433Mhz bridge to MQTT to run on a raspberry pi and this seemed the best option.
+I was looking for a 433Mhz bridge to MQTT to run on a Raspberry Pi and this seemed the best option.
 As I like to containerize every service and I didn't find a premade one for this project I created one.

 ## Usage